conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 There are two details worth calling out.

-First, the recipe takes header locations from each dependency's `cpp_info` instead of guessing paths in the Conan cache.
-This works with the package layout selected by Conan and also respects component metadata — in SDL's case, the `sdl3` component.
+First, the recipe takes the header location from LunaSVG's `cpp_info` instead of guessing a path in the Conan cache.
+This works with whatever package layout Conan selects, and the same call would work for a package that exposes its headers through Conan components instead of a single `includedirs` entry.

-Second, these are **Clang modules**, not the named modules introduced by C++20.
+Second, this is a **Clang module**, not the named modules introduced by C++20.
 As the same documentation states plainly: "Swift currently cannot import C++ modules introduced in the C++20 language standard."